-- Ordinary members of the Board of Directors shall be paid a base annual fee of DKK 440,000 - The chairman of the Board of Directors shall receive three times the base annual fee - The vice-chairman of the Board of Directors shall receive two times the base annual fee - The chairman of the Audit Committee shall receive a fee corresponding to 75 percent of the base annual fee - Other members of the Audit Committee shall receive a fee corresponding to 37.5 percent of the base annual fee - The chairman of each of the Remuneration Committee and Nomination Committee shall receive a fee corresponding to 25 percent of the base annual fee - The members of each of the Remuneration Committee and Nomination Committee shall receive a fee corresponding to 12.5 percent of the base annual fee
+- Ordinary members of the Board of Directors shall be paid a base annual fee of DKK 440,000 - The chairman of the Board of Directors shall receive three times the base annual fee - The vice-chairman of the Board of Directors shall receive two times the base annual fee - The chair of the Audit Committee shall receive a fee corresponding to 75 percent of the base annual fee - Other members of the Audit Committee shall receive a fee corresponding to 37.5 percent of the base annual fee - The chair of each of the Remuneration Committee and Nomination Committee shall receive a fee corresponding to 50 percent of the base annual fee - Other members of the Remuneration Committee and Nomination Committee, respectively, shall receive a fee corresponding to 25 percent of the base annual fee

-The fees for the chairmen and members of the committees are in addition to their fee as chairman, vice-chairman or member of the Board of Directors.
-In addition to the above, the Company may, in accordance with the Company's remuneration policy, also pay social contributions and similar fees that may be charged by foreign authorities in relation to the fees paid to members of the Board of Directors.
+The fees for the chair and members of the committees are in addition to their fee as chairman, vice-chairman or member of the Board of Directors.
+In addition to the above, the Company may, in accordance with the Company's Remuneration Policy, also pay social contributions and similar fees that may be charged by foreign authorities in relation to the fees paid to members of the Board of Directors.
 Further, the Company may pay travel expenses and other expenses related to the work as a member of the Board of Directors.

-Additionally, Henrik Amsinck (the Board member with special IT competences) shall receive separate supplementary remuneration corresponding to 25 percent of the base annual fee for a specific ad hoc task in relation to the Company's project "OneProcess" (global roll out of ERP SAP S/4HANA).
+Subject to his re-election, Henrik Amsinck (the Board member with special IT competences) shall receive separate supplementary remuneration corresponding to 25 percent of the base annual fee for a specific ad hoc task in relation to the Company's project "OneProcess" (global roll out of ERP SAP S/4HANA).